 Welcome to Country Chapel.
-We have a place saved for you!
-If you don’t know much about us, we are a church that believes that the Holy Bible is 100% truth.
-We are a praying church that believes in God’s power and love.
+We have saved a place for you!
+If you don’t know much about us, we are a praying church that believes the Holy Bible is 100% truth.
+We also believe in God’s power and love.

-This being said, our church will be changing.
-We will no longer be Country Chapel United Methodist Church.
+Country Chapel disaffiliated with the United Methodist Church in 2023.
 We agree with the values of the Holy Bible.
-The United Methodist Church is straying from values we believe in, and we will not be staying affiliated with the values they currently represent.
-Country Chapel United Methodist Church is in the process of disaffiliation and will be becoming Country Chapel Church.
-We will be an independent church with a new vision separate from the UMC.
-We will have a new freedom that we are excited to have you join us in.
-Any questions on this matter can be directed to Jana Bishop at mark.jana.bishop@gmail.com.
+The United Methodist Church is straying from values we believe in, so we decided as a congregation to become an independent church. we are now a new church with a vision separate from the UMC.
+We have a new freedom, and we are excited to have you join us.
+Please refer questions on this matter to Jana Bishop at mark.jana.bishop@gmail.com.

 Our church believes that giving is not all about monetary value.
 While financial giving does help allow us to pay our bills, God loves a cheerful giver, no matter how you can give.